FatihKoz/DisposableTheme/docs/README.md

 ### Using your own FontAwesome Kit

-This theme uses FontAwesome v5.x by default and all blades are designed with them, for better performance and optimization you should define your own free kit from [FontAwesome](https://fontawesome.com) and then enter your kit url in your duplicated `app.blade.php`'s HEAD section like below
+This theme uses **FontAwesome v5.x** by default and all blades are designed with them, for better performance and optimization you must define your own free kit from [FontAwesome](https://fontawesome.com) and then enter your kit url in your duplicated `app.blade.php`'s HEAD section like below

 ```html
 <script src="https://kit.fontawesome.com/YOUR-KIT-CODE-HERE.js" crossorigin="anonymous"></script>
 ```
-Using theme provided kit code is NOT suggested on a live server because of the limits FontAwesome applying to page hits and loads.
+Using theme provided kit code is NOT POSSIBLE on a live server because of the limits FontAwesome applying to page hits and loads.

 ### Customizing VA Logo images and Menu items